liamzebedee/heymo/README.md

 - fix the display of text
 - loading for when you are posting text
 - loading for when you are posting
-- don't duplicate forwards of same moment
+- don't duplicate forwards of same mo
-- date picker for interval
 - remo functionality
 - notifications
 - nicer font sizing for contact send to.